BOOK OF SCLAVIN 2.0

 “Mitra, you are in for a challenge!”

 Those words echoed as Rekko woke up to his usual pod interface.
 He frowned.
 Has this dream been given to him by SYSTEMA?
 Was he the only one who received the dream?
 He maxed the dream journal window and scrolled through the dream journal recordings.
-Blank from start to finish.
+Nothing was recorded.